-- Providing staff with annual reasonable force training where the Head Teacher deems it necessary. - Ensuring all members of staff use reasonable force in accordance with this policy. - Reviewing this policy in liaison with the Head Teacher and governing board.
+- Providing staff with annual reasonable force training where the Head Teacher deems it necessary. - Ensuring all members of staff use reasonable force in accordance with this policy.

 3. Definitions

 For the purposes of this policy,

 'physical intervention' is used to refer to any situation in which physical contact with a pupil is necessary - this includes reasonable force, e.g. to defuse a situation in which a pupil is at risk of harming themselves or others, and safe touch, e.g. comforting a pupil in emotional distress.